 You can write an insightful blog post presenting your ideas and linking to your products.
-That’s exactly what organic skincare and makeup brand 100% Pure did last year.
+That’s exactly what organic skincare and makeup brand 100% Pure did a couple of years back.

 If writing isn’t your cup of tea, create an infographic instead.
 People love them, as taking in visual information is easier than reading an article.
 Besides, infographics are engaging and easy to share.